SenseLogic/ATLAS/README.md

 ## Description

-In reading mode, this plugin dynamically adds a parent note list and a child note list around the opened note title, so you can :
+In reading mode, this plugin dynamically adds a parent note list and a child note list around the note title, so you can :

 *   Quickly navigate up and down through the note hierarchy directly from the reading view.
+*   Reveal the current note in the folder view through a dedicated icon.
 *   Create parent folder notes by simply clicking on them in the list.
-*   Create child notes through the "New child note" option of the opened note file menu (⋮).
+*   Create child notes through a dedicated icon or the "New child note" file menu option.

 ## Installation